dkorunic/findlargedir-go/README.md

 * does not work on FreeBSD 7.x and EMC Isilon 7.1 due to kernel stat structure incompatibilities with a recent FreeBSD kernel structure mapped in Golang syscall *Stat_t
 * accurate mode (`-a`) can cause an excessive I/O and an excessive memory use; only use when appropriate
 * on EMC Isilon OneFS >= 7.1 and < 8.0 it needs isilon mode (`-7` parameter) due to differences in OneFS kernel stat structure
+* on EMC Isilon OneFS 7.0 and older FreeBSD systems (<8.3) without open O_CLOEXEC it won't work at all.

 ## Installation